-In Saudi Arabia, although there are hundreds of civil society organizations working in various fields, the vast majority of Saudi NGOs are government-affiliated, and there are few if any independent organizations.
-Civil society remains underdeveloped, due in large part to a restrictive legal framework, a lack of transparency in NGO operations, and a lack of expertise in establishing effective and sustainable institutions.
-This environment exists despite Saudi society’s cultural and social heritage, and religious laws that call for civic work in various spheres.
+Although there are hundreds of civil society organizations working in various fields in Saudi Arabia, the vast majority of them are government-affiliated, and there are few, if any, truly independent organizations.
+Civil society remains underdeveloped, due in large part to a restrictive legal framework that limits organizations’ activities and funding and a lack of expertise in establishing effective and sustainable institutions.
+This environment exists despite Saudi society’s cultural and social heritage, including religious laws that call for civic work in various spheres.

-Throughout the history of Saudi Arabia, various organizational formations appeared.
-They contributed to bringing the public's efforts together for many volunteer projects.
-However, these efforts were weakened with the establishment of modern state institutions that adopted a central administrative approach and effectively prohibited independent civic action.
+Throughout Saudi Arabia’s history, various forms of civil society organizations appeared and contributed to bringing the public's efforts together for volunteer projects.
+However, these advances were hindered by the establishment of modern state institutions that adopted a central administrative approach and effectively prohibited independent civic action.

-Recently, Saudi Arabian society has seen an unprecedented increase in demand for civic rights.
-In response to these demands, the Saudi Ministry of Social Affairs proposed in 2006 a draft Law on Associations and Foundations.
-This law was revised and published by the Shura Council on 31 December 2007 [English] [عربي].
-On 18 January 2008, the Al Watan newspaper published what was reported as the most recent version of the draft law [English] [عربي].
+In recent years, the Saudi Arabian people have increasingly called for expanded civic rights.
+In response to these demands, the Saudi Ministry of Social Affairs first proposed in 2006 a draft Law on Associations and Foundations to provide a unified legal code for civil society organizations.
+On 18 January 2008, the Al Watan newspaper published what was reported as the most recent version of the draft law [English] [Arabic].
 Since then, no action has been taken by the Saudi government.
-As recently as October 2012, Saudi media reported on the "anticipated law," but there has been no indication of imminent adoption of the law by the government of Saudi Arabia.
+As recently as October 2013, a consortium of civil society groups called on the government to adopt a new and enabling CSO law, but there has been no indication that the government will do so any time soon.

-As a result, Saudi civil society continues to be regulated by the restrictive and outdated Decision of the Council of Ministers 107 of 25 Jumada al Akheera 1410 (23 January 1990).
+As a result, Saudi civil society continues to be regulated by the Saudi Basic Law of Governance and the restrictive and outdated Decision of the Council of Ministers 107 of 25 Jumada al Akheera 1410 (23 January 1990).

 |Organizational Forms||Charitable societies|